winnyschuster/zip.js/docs/classes/ZipWriter.md

 `string`

 The filename of the entry.
+Paths must use forward slashes ("/") as separator, as required by section 4.4.17.1 of the zip specification.
+The value is stored as-is; in particular, Windows path separators ("\\") are not converted and become part of the filename, which is interpreted inconsistently by zip tools.

 ##### reader?